created December, 2011

 Few people would deny that a Corvair crank isn't going to have the reserve factor of safety that a typical certified aircraft engine would have.
 Although I still have some level of confidence in the Corvair crank, only when it's backed up with a fifth bearing to handle prop forces, and even then, the jury may still be out.
 I've considered simply replacing the crank with a high quality reground and nitrided crank, and fly that same 3100cc engine again.
 I'd have to come up with another front bearing setup though, and I have ideas for that as well.
 With 460 hours on it, I must say the internals of this engine are near-perfect.
 The crank journals still look freshly polished, and last time I checked the compression, it was still 80/80.

 One could argue that the rear starter's ring gear was a contributing factor, but I would counter that there are no alternating bending moments on the crank from the rotating ring gear like the propeller puts on the nose of the crank, and the vibration level has been just as low as when I first put William Wynne's front bearing on my engine.
+And crankshaft expert Ken Smith agreed with me that it's very unlikely that a problem on the very aft end would result in a break two crank journals away.
 And like my two other crank breaks, there's no sign of a torsional component, only bending fatique as one would expect from a connecting rod in an internal combustion engine.
 It should be mentioned that I've had no trouble out of that balancer/gear connection until that bolt broke last year, and Joe Horton has almost seven hundred hours on his similar installation with no crank problem.

 I expect some folks will think of all kinds of reasons why my engines have been different from other Corvairs, and indeed, the first two had 1.25" more length on the prop hub than WW's front starter prop hub, and this WW fifth bearing engine is a match for that length.
 It can be argued that I have 15% more displacement (and therefore power) than a typical Corvair engine, turn the engine RPMs up too high, and make sharp turns, and I do.
-So if nothing else, maybe we now have a reason to keep displacement and RPM low, and to make a point of flying more gently.
+But by far, most of the flight time on this engine is at 3050 rpm going in a straight line.
+If nothing else, maybe we now have a reason to keep displacement and RPM low, and to make a point of flying more gently.

 I'm probably famous for sounding the fire bell, but I'd like to see a high quality forged crankshaft developed for the Corvair engine using the latest metallurgical technology.
 That sounds expensive to many, but it's cheap insurance when you consider the cost of your airplane, or your life.
 Given the takeoff timing of my crank break (and that's when it happens...high load), I'm fortunate to have had a place to put the plane down.
 There are plenty of airports in this country that are far more hostile environments.